OfficeDev/office-docs/Ignite18/HOL3014-excel-custom-functions/Lab.md

     }
     ```

-3. You must reregister the add-in in Excel in order for the new function to be available to end-users.
-Reregister your custom functions add-in in Excel by completing the following steps:
+3. You must reregister the add-in in Excel Online in order for the new function to be available to end-users.
+Reregister your custom functions add-in in Excel Online by completing the following steps:

     - Select **Insert** > **Add-ins**.
     - Choose **Manage My Add-ins** and select **Upload My Add-in**.